synw/django-instant/docs/src/create_chans.rst

     ('mysite_public2',)
    )

+Note: be sure to configure auth if you use private channels: see private channels section for instructions.

 Handlers
 ~~~~~~~~

-To declare channels your must create a ``/templates/instant/handlers/default.js`` file that will be the default handler for
+You can create a ``/templates/instant/handlers/default.js`` file that will be the default handler for
 the channels.

 Each channel can have its own handler: just create it in the handlers directory: example: if a ``$mychan`` is declared in